-Adults in the home can complete in-house workshops that are held.
-These cover and include a variety of subjects and new skills such as: completing application forms, budgeting, understanding health, culture awareness, gardening, laundry, housekeeping, and cooking.
+There is a set format of in-house workshops that are held regularly over each month and are often repeated, or new workshops are added to meet each child's needs.
+These include a variety of subjects and new skills such as completing application forms, budgeting, understanding health, culture awareness, gardening, laundry, housekeeping, and cooking.

-Each workshop is recorded, and the participation and outcomes are documented and filed on each child's file.
+Each workshop is recorded, and the participation and outcomes are documented and filed in each child's file.